 Conclusion

 Before connecting your dishwasher to an outlet, check if the outlet has the proper standards following the National Electrical Code.
-Check the manufacturer’s dishwasher specifications to know what type of outlet you need.
+Check the manufacturer’s dishwasher specifications to know what outlet you need.

-Install the outlets preferably 6-18” inches above the ground for under sink dishwashers.
-You can also install the outlet in the garage if the cord is long enough.
+Install the outlets preferably 6-18” inches above the ground for under-sink dishwashers.
+You can also install the outlet in the garage if the power cord is long enough.